Systematic ECG Interpretation and Dysrhythmia Triage

 Common Pattern Clusters

-• Sinus tachycardia: Rate >100/min in adults; common triggers include stress/exertion, stimulants, hypovolemia, anemia, infection/fever, hypoxemia, and medication effects.
+• Sinus tachycardia: Rate >100/min in adults, usually with regular PR and QRS intervals; common triggers include stress/exertion, dehydration, stimulants (including caffeine and cocaine), hypovolemia, anemia, and fever/infection.

 • Sinus bradycardia: Rate <60/min in adults; may be physiologic (for example conditioned athletes) or symptomatic with low-output features.

-• Atrial fibrillation: Irregularly irregular rhythm with absent distinct P waves and fibrillatory baseline; prioritize low-output assessment and stroke-risk awareness.
+• Atrial fibrillation: Irregularly irregular rhythm with absent distinct P waves, indeterminate PR interval, and usually narrow QRS (<0.12 s); prioritize low-output assessment and stroke-risk awareness.
+Rate-controlled AF is commonly 60-100/min, while sustained rates >100/min suggest rapid-ventricular-response physiology.

-• PVC spectrum: Wide premature ventricular beats in sinus background; recognize bigeminy, trigeminy, couplets, and R-on-T risk patterns.
+• PVC spectrum: Wide premature ventricular beats in sinus background; recognize bigeminy, trigeminy, couplets, R-on-T risk patterns, and ventricular-tachycardia run patterns (commonly >3 consecutive PVCs).

 • SVT: Narrow-complex rapid rhythm (often >160/min) with difficult-to-identify P waves.

-• Ventricular tachycardia: Usually wide-complex rhythm with very rapid ventricular rate and potential hemodynamic collapse.
+• Ventricular tachycardia: Usually wide-complex rhythm around 150-200/min with no clear P waves/PR interval and high risk for hemodynamic collapse.

 • Torsades de pointes: Polymorphic VT with twisting morphology, often associated with prolonged QT.

-• Ventricular fibrillation: Chaotic waveform without organized cardiac output.
+• Ventricular fibrillation: Chaotic baseline often >200/min with no discernible P/PR/QRS complexes and no organized cardiac output.

 • Asystole/PEA context: Asystole is electrical silence; PEA shows electrical activity without a palpable pulse.

-• AV blocks: First-degree (PR >0.20 seconds), second-degree type I (progressive PR prolongation then dropped QRS), second-degree type II (fixed PR with dropped QRS), third-degree (complete AV dissociation).
+• AV blocks: First-degree (PR >0.20 seconds), second-degree type I (progressive PR prolongation then dropped QRS), second-degree type II (fixed PR with dropped QRS and higher progression risk), third-degree (complete AV dissociation, often with slow ventricular escape around 20-40/min, wide QRS, and low-perfusion symptoms such as dizziness, syncope, or hypotension).

 • Bundle branch block context: Intraventricular conduction delay with widened QRS (>0.12 seconds).